 Step 9: Use the flea comb again to groom your pet while consistently dipping it in the homemade dawn dish soap and vinegar solution for fleas.

 Dawn Dish Soap for Fleas in Carpet

 To make sure that you have completely eradicated fleas and their eggs in and around your home, it is essential to do some ‘cleaning’ with Dawn dish soap and vinegar for fleas.
 This is because fleas also live on your furniture and carpet, reproducing and leaving unwelcome flea debris.

-You’ll need to first brush up dirt from your carper before staring the treatment proces.
-Then, pur the dwan dish soap and vinegar mixture on and under-side of your carpet to ensure you kill all the fleas.
+You’ll need to first brush up dirt from your carper before starting the treatment process.
+Then, pour the dawn dish soap and vinegar mixture on and underside of your carpet to ensure you kill all the fleas.

 – Use a cloth and a dawn dish soap and water solution to wipe furniture

 – Use the solution to clean the floor

 – Add a drop or two in your steam cleaner whenever cleaning your carpet

 Treating your yard with Dawn soap

 You need to adopt a comprehensive approach to get rid of fleas.
 If you treat your pet and home without treating your yard using the best flea spray for yard, you will hardly notice any change as new fleas will hatch and recolonize your living spaces and pets.